Airtable-Labs/upsert-examples/data_source_examples/README.md

 ---

-There are currently four data source specific upsert examples available:
+There are currently several data source specific upsert examples available:

 - [**Figma**](figma/using_airtable.js/) - import metadata (name, ID, thumbnail when available) for each of your team's Figma projects, files, and pages into an Airtable base
 - [**PostrgeSQL database**](postgresql/using_airtable.js/) - import rows from multiple PostgreSQL tables into an Airtable base while maintaining table to table relationships